camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 }
 ```

-#### 4. Verify the partitions are distributed to new brokers
+### 4. (Optional) Verify the partitions are distributed to new brokers

-This step is not strictly necessary.
-But it is useful when you are testing to see that scaling has worked as expected.
+This step is optional, but it is useful when you are testing to see if scaling works as expected.

-Port-forward to access Zeebe gateway if required.
+Port-forward to access the Zeebe Gateway if required:

 ```
 kubectl port-forward svc/camunda-zeebe-gateway 26500:26500
 ```

-Run the following command to see the current status of the cluster.
+Run the following command to see the current status of the cluster:

 ```
 zbctl --insecure status
 ```

-The response would show that partitions are distributed to new brokers.
+The response would show that partitions are distributed to new brokers:

 ```
 Cluster size: 6